 This week, since it’s the 4th of July, we’re learning about America’s history.
 Our crafts for the week are about the flag and George Washington.
 I wanted something that gave a nod to the women of the Revolution, so I added a Betsy Ross craft.

 I found out today that Betsy Ross may not have been the person who sewed the first American flag.
 I’m so disappointed, but even more so, I’m so disappointed that she was the only female figure from the Revolution I could think of in a pinch.
 I can rattle off several male figures of the Revolution and what they did, but where were the women?
-I feel incredibly let down by the public school system.
-Obviously, I needed to do my own research.
+Obviously, I needed to do some research.

 Lydia and I found the children’s picture book, Independent Dames by Laurie Halse Anderson.
 You can buy it on Amazon here, and I recommend that you do!
 I’m going to!